kladbyshie/slickscraper/README.md

 Common features:
 * Data cleaning features (uses .strip and re.sub to remove whitespace and replace html entities).
 These data cleaning features are defensive, and use try/except.

+Room to grow:
+* A way to check whether each item is still on sale would be very useful, but I feel it would require other libraries.